echawk/marktex/README.md

 @l
 ```

-To use just the math mode of LaTeX, you can wrap your code in '@m'
+~~To use just the math mode of LaTeX, you can wrap your code in '@m' tags instead:~~
-tags instead:

 ```
 @m \int_a^b f(t) @m
 ```
+Update: I've come to find out about lowdown's `--parse-math` flag, so that is used instead now.

 Most things will typically *just work*.
 Currently the only exception to this is if you need external packages,